G-Node/g-node-portal/source/key_functions/terminology.rst

     :align: center

 Every object in this context has a set of *attributes* and *data fields*, it may also have relationships, like *parents* and *children*.
 For example, a segment has to have an attribute 'name'.
 'AnalogSignal' should have a 'sampling_rate' data field, which consists of the unit (like Hz or KHz) and a value (like 20000).
 A 'Block' consists of 'Segments', which means the 'Block' has a child 'Segment', and a 'Segment' has a parent 'Block'.
 Below for each object you can find its definition, as well as the detailed listing of its attributes and relationships.

+.. _available_units:

+*Note.
+Some attributes have units.
+Here is the list of available units values:*

+ * in the time domain:
+   * "s", "ms", "us"
+ * in the signal domain:
+   * "V", "mV", "uV"
+ * in the signal sampling domain:
+   * "Hz", "KHz", "MHz", "1/s"

 *Note.
 Attributes with \* asterisk are mandatory.*